-Bluestone is bluish or grey stones that are used to make buildings.
-They are usually small stones made up of dolerite found in in the interior parts of the Stonehenge.
-But they are also found in Australia known as Victorian Bluestone and in America, they are referred to feldspathic sandstone.
-They are popularly used in the outside landscaping for walkways, outdoor rooms, walls, and driveways.
+Bluestone is bluish or grey stone that is used to make buildings.
+They are usually small stones made up of dolerite found in the interior parts of the Stonehenge.
+Bluestone pavers are popularly used in the outside landscaping for walkways, outdoor rooms, walls, and driveways.

 Durability of Bluestone

 The generic rule is that the bluestone remains firm on the ground and is weather-resistant in many forms because it is more irreplaceable against all other elements.
 Because it soaks up low water, solidifying freeze, and has the capacity of bearing the load.

 Functionality of Bluestone